Kim Kardashian Slams Critics In Defense Of Sister Kylie Jenner’s ‘Forbes’ Cover: ‘We Are All Self-Made’

 — Kim Kardashian West (@KimKardashian) July 11, 2018

-As also previously reported by the Inquisitr, Kylie’s mother and self-proclaimed “momager”, Kris Jenner, also defended her youngest daughter against the naysayers, saying that Kylie knew that Kylie Cosmetics was her destiny at 17-years-old.
+As also previously reported by the Inquisitr, Kylie’s mother and self-proclaimed “momager,” Kris Jenner, also defended her youngest daughter against the naysayers, saying that Kylie knew that Kylie Cosmetics was her destiny at 17-years-old.

 “She had a plan for Kylie Cosmetics when she was 17.
 [She said] ‘Mom I want you to sit down, I finally figured out what I want to do for the rest of my life…It’s gonna be makeup, it’s gonna be a lip kit and this is what I want to do.”

 The Kardashian-Jenner sisters are used to receiving backlash by now as many people don’t understand exactly why they are so successful in general.
-Kim goes on to say that each of their accomplishments has nothing to do with their parents, but still credits their mother for all of her hard work.
+Kim goes on to say that each of their accomplishments has nothing to do with their parents but still credits their mother for all of her hard work.

 “Me, Kylie, not one [of the siblings] has ever depended on our parents for anything besides advice.
 That’s how I lived my life with my dad [Robert Kardashian].
 He never gave me anything.
 We might have the opportunity, but I’ve seen it go the complete opposite way.
 Nobody works harder than my sisters and my mom.”

-In her Forbes interview, Kylie expressed her hope that one day she might be able to pass her legacy on to her daughter, Stormi.
-An act that Kim says she and rapper husband, Kanye West, hope to do as well for their three children.
+In her Forbes interview, Kylie expressed her hope that one day she might be able to pass her legacy on to her daughter, Stormi, an act that Kim says she and rapper husband, Kanye West, hope to do as well for their three children.
 Kim recently released her new fragrance collection, KIMOJI, which is a part of her overall successful KKW Fragrance business.
-She also has her own KKW Beauty business as well.
+She has her own KKW Beauty business as well.

 “I’ve built something, and you hope one of your kids will want to be in the family business and work with you.
 Kanye probably feels the same way.
 He wants one of our kids to work at Yeezy and take over [it].
 Luckily, we have a lot of kids.”